Leeboos/first/README.md

-when.js is a a simple javascript namespace loader and requirements handler
+when.js is a simple javascript namespace loader and requirements handler

 Why
 ===